 Biography

 Samantha has enjoyed several performances in concert and choral works.
-At DePaul, she has performed solos in Vivaldi’s Gloria, Giovanni Perotti’s Vespero, and in Craig Hella Johnson’s Considering Matthew Shepard.
+At DePaul, she has performed solos in Carl Maria Von Weber’s Agnus Dei, Vivaldi’s Gloria, Giovanni Perotti’s Vespero, and in Craig Hella Johnson’s Considering Matthew Shepard.
 In 2023, she was a soloist with the Westerville Symphony in their performance of Orff’s Carmina Burana, and sang solo excerpts from Messiah on their 2022 holiday concert.
-Her chorus work includes Tosca with Opera Columbus, Mozart’s Requiem and Haydn’s Te Deum with the Westerville Symphony.
+Previous chorus work includes Tosca with Opera Columbus, Mozart’s Requiem and Haydn’s Te Deum with the Westerville Symphony.